DevMountain/nbaRoutes/README.md

 For this project you're going to need to serve your files through a server
 * Fork and clone this repository
 * Open up your terminal and (if you have Node/NPM) run
-  `sudo npm install -g http-server`
+  `sudo npm install -g live-server`
 * Now once you want to check out your code, cd into your folder and run
-  `http-server`
+  `live-server`
-  The line after should print out: `Starting up http-server, serving ./ on: http://0.0.0.0:8080`
+  The line after should print out: `Starting ... at http://127.0.0.1:8080`
 * Go to http://localhost:8080.
 You should see the beginnings of your application.